valensupport/valensupport.github.io/pages/batch_request.md

 The data is presented in comma delimited (`.csv`) format.
 In order to accomodate commas in the address or insured name, values may be surrounded by double quotes.
 It is also possible to avoid this by using pipes or tabs to separate the values.
 The files in this case would be `insured.csv` and `class.csv`.
 Again, this data can be used as valid test data.

 **NOTE**: _It is possible to escape characters within the delimeters with quotation marks.
 An insured name with commas inside a csv might look like this: `datavalue1, "insured name, containing commas", datavalue2`.
-This would resolve correctly in the Valen system._
+This would resolve correctly in the Insurity Predict system._

 ##### Insured